NEW MEXICO JUNIOR COLLEGE

 Local students (within driving distance of NMJC) may use NMJC's testing center, which is free.
 It is located in the Ben Alexander Student Union Building.
 According to Testing Center policies, students must show proper picture ID and electronic devices are not allowed in the testing area.
-Standard operating hours are 7:30 am - 7:00 pm Monday - Thursday; however, it is strongly recommended that students confirm time of operation as they are subject to change.
+Standard operating hours are 7 am - 7 pm Monday - Thursday, 8 am - 5 pm Friday, and 10 am - 2 pm Saturdays (by appointment); however, it is strongly recommended that students confirm time of operation as they are subject to change.
 Students are required to call and make appointments for their proctored finals (the exams do not have to be taken on the same day).
 Please make sure you are aware and understand the testing center protocols.
 You may contact them at 575-492-2591.

 Non-local students are required to use Respondus Monitor, which is an extension of Respondus Lockdown Browser.
 It requires a computer with webcam, microphone and appropriate Internet bandwidth.
 An ID is required along with an environmental check to ensure testing integrity is maintained.
 There is a $10 administrative fee for the semester.
 A practice quiz within Canvas is available to assist you in the set-up.

 Getting Started Canvas assignments are due by Thursday of the first week: E-mail the instructor, post an introduction, upload a document, and submit a general information syllabus/survey.